 Ban of protest items: double-edged sword

-While it’s true that all the items that the Los Angeles City Council wants to ban can be used as weapons, they could also be used a means to protect yourself if you’re attacked at a protest.
+While it’s true that all the items that the Los Angeles City Council wants to ban can be used as weapons, they could also be used as a means to protect yourself if you’re attacked at a protest.

 It’s a double-edged sword ban that could leave protesters little means to protect themselves in self-defense situations.
 Such items as shields and pepper spray could be used for self-defense at rallies, but they can also be used to injure or even kill other demonstrators.